 - Is The Famous 5 Island Tour From Split Worth It?

 I hope this blog post helped you to prepare for your trip and better understand what currency is used in Croatia.
-In summary – Croatian Kuna (HRK) is the currency of Croatia, but you may be able to pay for some hotel stays and more expensive group tours in Euros.
+In summary – the Euro (EUR) is the currency of Croatia.